kadena-io/kuro/scripts/aws/Ansible-README.md

 ## Instance Requirements
 The Ansible monitor instance and the Kadena server instances should be configured as follows:
-a.
-Install all Kadena software requirements.
+1. Install all Kadena software requirements.
 Refer to `<kadena-directory>/docs/Kadena-README.md` for specifics.
-b.
-Have Ansible 2.6+ installed.
+2. Have Ansible 2.6+ installed.
    See <https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html> for instructions.
-d.
-Setup Ansible to use EC2's external inventory script.
+3. Setup Ansible to use EC2's external inventory script.
    See <https://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html#example-aws-ec2-external-inventory-script> for instructions.

 An AWS image (AMI) created from this configured instance could be used to launch the Ansible monitor and Kadena server